LGBTQ culture in Shanghai: Lucca Cafe and Lounge

-Lucca Cafe and Lounge (often abridged as Lucca) is a gay bar located at 390 Panyu Lu (番禺路390号) in Changning District, Shanghai.
+Lucca Cafe and Lounge (often abridged as Lucca) is a gay bar located at 390 Panyu Road (番禺路390号) in Changning District, Shanghai.
 It has been described as Shanghai's "most popular" gay bar.
 It opened in 2015 as a rebranded version of 390 Bar, which closed in December 2014.
 Ownership did not change during the transition, and Lucca's interior and atmosphere are "strikingly similar" to 390.
 Time Out Shanghai said Lucca has "chilled, casual weekday vibes, and raucous, drag-tastic disco-dancing Friday and Saturday nights".
 SmartShanghai described the venue as "somewhere between a dive and a nice spot, with reasonably priced drinks and a decent crowd on Fridays and Saturdays.
 Not an intense, circuit club vibe.
 More like chilling, cocktails, some dancing."
 The bar's menu includes burgers, pastas, and pizzas.

 On December 12, 2014, Changning district authorities shut down 390 Bar and escorted the DJs and staff to jail, where they remained for less than 24 hours.
 The bar opened the next day and continued to operate until December 16, when authorities returned and shut down a comedy event at 9pm.
 390's management said, "Basically, until we can figure out what's the current reason for the continued early closing requests, and how we can comply in any way possible to our local police friends, we will remain closed."
 SmartShanghai's Alastair Sloan, who described 390 as a "(beloved) pansexual live house", called the closure "unfortunate, and, frankly, pretty damn frustrating news for Shanghai nightlife".
 Time Out Shanghai's John Ovans said of the bar's closure and reopening, "390 wasn't broke so didn't need fixing, so we're pleased it's found its way back onto the map, especially as it dishes out fun like no other gay venue in Shanghai.
 After all, what would have happened to the Annual Drag Queen competition?
 It doesn't bear thinking about."

 ROXIE

-Roxie Shanghai is a queer women's bar located at 2/F, 359 Kangding Lu, near Shaanxi Bei Lu (康定路359号2楼, 近陕西北路) in Jing'an District, Shanghai.
+Roxie Shanghai is a queer women's bar located at 2/F, 359 Kangding Road, near Shaanxi Road (N) (康定路359号2楼, 近陕西北路) in Jing'an District, Shanghai.
 It is a popular hangout for both local Chinese and expats with the busiest nights usually being on the weekends.
 During each weekday there are different activities: Monday's You Paint, We Pour, Tequila Tuesdays, Wednesdays Acoustic Night, TableTop Thursdays (game night), Friday-Sunday varies weekend to weekend with frequently themed parties.
 Roxie is a safe, versatile space for the LBT community, established to give women and non-binary people a place to hang out in comfort everyday of the week.
-However, all are welcome no matter how you identify: yes (straight) men are welcome too.
-Find Roxie's official account by searching roxieshanghai on WeChat.
+In 2024, the Roxie in Shanghai was forced to close.